 It is ok to reach out for help

 Young adult caregivers experiencing ambiguous loss should take their feelings seriously and consider seeking professional mental health support.
-A counselor or psychologist can assess the caregiver for their level of grief and their capacity for resilience.
+A counsellor or psychologist can assess the caregiver for their level of grief and their capacity for resilience.
 Therapy can help a caregiver find meaning, live with uncertainty, and redefine relationships and identities.
 Discovering hope through new life plans and dreams can strengthen a young adult caregiver’s ability to face the future.

 Names have been changed.

-Feylyn is a post-doctoral research fellow at the University of Sussex in England.
+Feylyn Lewis is a post-doctoral research fellow at the University of Sussex in England.
 Her doctoral research at the University of Birmingham focused on the identity development of young adult caregivers living in the United Kingdom and United States.
 She was also a young caregiver for her mother during her childhood.